SerenityOS/jakt/README.md

-# The jakt programming language
+# The Jakt programming language

-**jakt** is a memory-safe systems programming language.
+**Jakt** is a memory-safe systems programming language.

 It currently transpiles to C++.